thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 In this lesson, we'll be using Chrome and its [built-in debugger](https://developer.chrome.com/devtools/docs/javascript-debugging) to create and debug solutions to the following popular JavaScript technical interview questions.

 Open the Chrome Developer Tools by pressing `Command + Option + I` and then clicking on the Sources tab.
 Here, you can view the JavaScript code loaded by your web page.
 You can also add a breakpoint by clicking on a line number.
 A **breakpoint** tells the JavaScript interpreter to pause a running JavaScript program at that line number.
 Once a program is paused, you can do things like inspect the variables that live inside the program's scope at that moment in time.

+Inside the Sources tab, there are six icons that'll help you debug your code and visualize what's going on.
+From the left to the right:

+1. Pause/Resume - resume execution of the entire page until the next breakpoint (if there is)
+2. Step over - run highlighted line and then step over to the next line of code
+3. Step into - go down into whatever function is being called
+4. Step out - return from the current function and go to its caller
+5. Deactivate all breakpoints - remove all breakpoints in the code
+6. Pause on exceptions

+When you have paused the code, you can hover over variables and see their values and inherited properties and methods.

 ### The `reverse()` function